jannyr08/ChangeMaker/README.md

 # Personal Project 1 - *Change Maker*

-**Change Maker** is JavaScript Web Application which which converts change into the smallest possible number of bills and coins in US Dollar.
+**Change Maker** is JavaScript Web Application which which converts change into the smallest possible number of bills and coins (now available in different currencies).

 ## Finished functionalities